Workgroup Description

 Graduate Student, Biological Engineering and Small-Scale Technologies

-He is studying the development of a cell stretching device for cardiac cells and tissue maturation and preservation.
+Research: He is studying the development of a cell stretching device for cardiac cells and tissue maturation and preservation.